Skip to main content

 Cow Tales

 Their iconic name comes from their appearance and shape – these sweet 90s candies were long sticks of caramel with a cream center.
-Get them as minis or in assorted flavors, but do not forget about the original!
+Get Cow Tales as minis or in assorted flavors, but do not forget about the original!

 Lemonheads